bidlo-AI/app-3.1/docs/sidebar.markdown

 ### Drag & Drop

 - What is draggable:
-  - The two top-level sections in the Pages area: `Teams` and `Private`.
+  - The two top-level sections in the Pages area: `Teams` and `Private` (reorder sections).
-  - Goal is to support more drag-to-sort (teams/pages) later; current implementation focuses on section order.
+  - Teams within the Teams section (reorder teams).
+  - Top-level pages under `Private` and top-level pages under each Team (reorder pages).

 - Library & setup:
   - Uses `@dnd-kit/core`, `@dnd-kit/sortable`, and `@dnd-kit/modifiers`.
   - Activation uses a pointer sensor with `distance: 3` so a short click still toggles the section open/closed.
   - No explicit drag handle; dragging begins when the header is dragged more than 3px.
+  - Drag attributes/listeners are attached on mount to avoid SSR hydration mismatches.

 - Constraints:
   - Movement is locked to the vertical axis and restricted to the section list container.
   - This prevents horizontal drift and dragging beyond the sidebar area.
+  - Teams and pages are also constrained vertically within their respective lists.

 - Overlay & visuals:
   - The original section is hidden while dragging to avoid duplicate visuals.
   - A lightweight `DragOverlay` renders only a fixed-size header snapshot (no list body) to avoid expensive re-renders.
   - The overlay size is measured once at drag start and cached to prevent layout thrash.
+  - Teams and pages lists do not render overlays; items fade slightly while dragging for feedback.

 - Performance considerations:
   - Lists inside sections are memoized (`TeamSectionList`, `PrivateSectionList`) to skip re-renders during drag.
   - Section order is persisted only on drag end via `api.users.setSidebarSectionsOrder`.
+  - Teams order is persisted only on drag end via `api.users.setSidebarTeamsOrder`.
+  - Pages order is persisted only on drag end via `api.blocks.reorderTopLevelPages`.
   - Default order fallback: `['teams','private']` when no user preference exists.

+- Behavior:
+  - Link clicks are suppressed during drag to avoid accidental navigation on drop.

 - Data model & API:
   - Field: `users.sidebar_sections_order?: ('teams' | 'private')[]`.
   - Mutation: `api.users.setSidebarSectionsOrder({ order })`.
   - Loaded with `api.users.getUser` and passed to the sidebar `Pages` component as `preloadedUser`.
+  - Field: `users.sidebar_team_order?: Id<'teams'>[]`.
+  - Mutation: `api.users.setSidebarTeamsOrder({ order })`.
+  - Mutation: `api.blocks.reorderTopLevelPages({ workosOrgId, scope, ids, teamId? })`.
+  - Query: `api.blocks.listTeamPagesForUser` honors `users.sidebar_team_order` when present; otherwise sorts by team name.